Christmas can be a stressful time of year. Buying the presents, getting the dinner ready on time and avoiding a family row over Brexit can be tricky.

 Highlights across the week include a pink-themed vegan meny, a ballroom dance demonstration in a snow globe and a black-tie soireé.

 Your Face or Mine - Comedy Central, BT TV channel 307/370 HD - Catch up on the BT Player

 The festive season is all about giving… your opinion?
 Comedy Central are delivering a special present this year, brand new Your Face or Mine with celebrity couple Jodie Kidd and her partner Joseph Bates.
 The supermodel and presenter and ex-royal marine partner are playing to win money for a children’s hospice.
 The couple are joined by Sky Sports F1 presenter Natalie Pinkham ex Made in Chelsea star Hugo Taylor and Jodie’s Strictly Come Dancing Partner Ian Waite.

-Best of 2019 in the BT TV Store
+Best of BT TV

 Nothing solves a family argument over the remote at Christmas like a fantastic film and we’ll have a collection of 2019’s biggest and best films to buy and rent in the BT TV Store.

 From Avengers: Endgame and Toy Story 4 to Captain Marvel and Hobbs & Shaw, we’ll have something for everyone this Christmas.